-Prenuptial Agreements are sometimes referred to as cohabitation agreements, domestic agreements or marriage contracts.
-While similar to a cohabitation agreement, a “prenup” is for couples who plan to get married.
-They may or may not be living together prior to marriage.
+While a prenuptial agreement may be similar to a cohabitation agreement, a “prenup” is for couples who plan to get married.
+The couple may be living together prior to marriage, or they may not..

 Prenuptial agreements generally include terms about the following: